 Offered: Annually.

-HIST 335 - American Foreign Policy: 1945 to the Present (4)

-American foreign policy from 1945 to the present is surveyed.
-Topics include the Cold War, relationships among international organizations, decolonization, and theories of modernization.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.

-Offered: Fall.

-HIST 336 - The United States and the Emerging World (4)
+HIST 336 - The United States and the Emerging World (3)

 American diplomacy directed at a specific region or a certain time frame is examined.
 Topics may include the Vietnam era, demise of the Soviet Empire, and problems of modernization.